Jaminanim/AO3-Bookmark-Downloader/README.md

 ## License

-This software is released under a custom license that prohibits commercial use and ensures ethical implementation.
+This software is released under a custom license that restricts commercial use and ensures ethical implementation.
 See the LICENSE file for full details.

 ---